NEONScience/NEON-Data-Skills/tutorials/R/AOP/AOP-L3-rasters/aop_merge_rasters.md

 | Spectrometer | DP3.30019.001   | L3/Spectrometer/WaterIndices           | WaterIndices      |
 | Spectrometer | DP3.30026.001   | L3/Spectrometer/VegIndices             | VegetationIndices |

+</div>

-This tutorial illustrates the function for the NEON aquatic site <a href="https://www.neonscience.org/field-sites/mcra" target="_blank"> MCRA (McRae Creek)</a> in Domain 16, the Pacific Northwest.
+This tutorial illustrates using the `makeFullSiteMosaics` function for the NEON aquatic site <a href="https://www.neonscience.org/field-sites/mcra" target="_blank"> MCRA (McRae Creek)</a> in Domain 16, the Pacific Northwest.
 This site was chosen for demonstration because it is one of the smallest AOP sites, and therefore is quicker to download.

-</div>
+Let's get started!

 First, clone the git repository locally and set the working directory to where you cloned the data skills repository.